zekro-archive/discord2mcwhitelist/README.md

 - **Make RCON requests async**
   Sometimes, when RCON requests are stuck, they will block the Bots event loop which leads to a connection timeout.
-- **Whitelist list and info command**
-  Command which shows the current servers whitelist and the account which is currently bound to your Discord account.

 ## Installation and Usage